ronikb/Exercise/Installations/mysql replication.md

-#How to setup Percona mysql replication

 ##Setting up Percona mysql master server

+Install these two in Both Master and Slave servers

-	1. Install Percona mysql server
+Install Percona mysql server
-	2. Install Percona xtrabackup
+Install Percona xtrabackup

+note: XtraBackup knows where your mysql data is by reading your my.cnf

 Make a full mysql data backup and prepare it